SSSwetha25/SSSwetha25/README.md

 ## 🎯 What I'm Currently Working On

 - Building reusable components with React and Tailwind CSS
-- Improving UI accessibility and responsiveness
+- Improving web accessibility and mobile responsiveness
-- Exploring backend basics (Node.js and Express)
+- Learning the basics of Node.js and Express.js for full-stack development

 ---